Skip to content

 }

-• maxSessionTurns: (number) The maximum number of turns (user + model exchanges) allowed in a single session.
+• maxSessionTurns: (number) The maximum number of turns (user and model exchanges) allowed in a single session.
 Set to -1 for unlimited (default).

 Behavior when limit is reached: